 - Supplier Identification – Company name, address, and phone number should be listed on the GHS label

 There are several options to create or acquire GHS labels for marking your chemicals.
 The three most common GHS labeling options are:

 - Order labels from a safety company

-- Print your own paper labels from an inkjet or laser printer
+- Print paper GHS labels from an inkjet or laser printer

 - Print your own labels using a thermal transfer printer (recommended)